redox-os/book/src/porting-applications.md

 ### Versioning

-- Stable versions with point releases are prefered if possible for more stability
+- Stable versions with point releases are preferred if possible for more stability

 ### API Compatibility